 See what Erek Barron has to say about technology and smartphones in the courtroom at the Generation J.D.
 Blog.

 Check out the YLS Blawg: The Gavel.
 Dolores Dorsainvil has some interesting points on client screening.

 Section Council member, Dolores Dorsainvil, dishes the latest ethics advice in the Washington Lawyer.

 YLS Member named in "Top 20 in their Twenties" by Daily Record

 Publications Committee Co-chair, Heather Pruger, was recognized by The Maryland Daily Record's "20 in their Twenties."
 "Honorees are chosen on the basis of professional accomplishment, civic involvement and impact of achievement.
 The program celebrates the best and brightest under 30 who may have not earned their first million but whose creativity and spirit are already contributing to a new energy in Maryland." - http://thedailyrecord.com/20-in-their-twenties/current-winners/

-- The Spring 2013 Advocate newsletter is now available online.
+The Fall 2013 Advocate newsletter is now available online.